-Pensions Liability - estimation of the net liability in relation to the Merseyside Pension Fund depends on a number of complex judgements determined by the Fund's appointed actuaries.
-Changes in these assumptions can have a significant impact on the net liability and are detailed in Note 40 on page 115.
-As at 31 March 2022, the total net pension liability, excluding Teachers Pensions is £340.277m, however a 0.1% increase in the assumed discount rate would reduce the net pension liability by £20.944m, and a 1-year increase in assumed life expectancy would increase the net liability by £38.746m.
-The Council's net pension liability included in the Balance Sheet and disclosed at Note 40, includes an estimate of the total value of the Council's share of the Merseyside Pension Fund investment assets.
+• Pensions Liability - estimation of the net liability in relation to the Merseyside Pension Fund depends on a number of complex judgements determined by the Fund's appointed actuaries.
+Changes in these assumptions can have a significant impact on the net liability and are detailed in Note 42 on page 117.
+As at 31 March 2023, the total net pension liability, including Teachers Pensions is £40.629m, however a 0.1% increase in the assumed discount rate would reduce the net pension liability by £15.095m, and a 1-year increase in assumed life expectancy would increase the net liability by £19.068m.